RAF Scampton: 21st century

 By 2008, the future once again looked uncertain for Scampton.
 A decision was taken by the then Labour Government that the base would be "downsized", the Red Arrows would move to RAF Waddington by July 2011 and ASACS would also be relocated from the base taking up residence at RAF Coningsby by 2014.
 However the Strategic Defence Spending Review and operations in Libya meant the plan was suspended with the decision put on hold pending a further review in 2011.
 The review concluded that keeping the Red Arrows at Scampton was the best way for them to operate, without affecting other operational flying bases.

 In July 2018, the Ministry of Defence announced that Scampton would close and then be sold off with all remaining units relocated to other RAF bases by 2022.
 In May 2020, it was announced that the Red Arrows would move to RAF Waddington, and No. 1 ACC to RAF Boulmer in Northumberland.

 In April 2022, the Aviation Medicine Flight, part of the RAF Centre of Aviation Medicine relocated to Scampton from MOD Boscombe Down after retiring their BAE Systems Hawk T1 aircraft.
 The moves allowed the flight to continue its work using Hawks operated by the Red Arrows.

 On 6 September 2022 a fly past of the Red Arrows and Avro Lancaster bomber aircraft took place in anticipation of the closure of the base in December 2022.
 During October 2022 the Red Arrows left the base for RAF Waddington.
+The station closed on 31 March 2023.

+In December 2023 challenges against government plans to use the base to house asylum seekers were dismissed at the High Court.
+West Lindsey District Council had claimed the government's plans were unlawful but judge Mrs Justice Thornton dismissed the claims for a judicial review saying that the government's use of emergency powers to change the legal purpose of the land to house asylum seekers was appropriate "given its argument that they could become destitute if more accommodation was not found beyond the use of hotels."
+Sir Edward Leigh, the MP for Gainsborough, said he was "disappointed by the result."
+During September 2024, it was announced that the plans have been scrapped.